-The question is not whether sound surrounds us, but how deliberately that spatial quality is composed, structured and used within an exhibition, installation or spatial experience.
+The question is not whether sound surrounds us.
+The question is how deliberately that spatial quality is composed, structured and used within an exhibition, installation or spatial experience.

-For us, the work begins when this condition is treated as a design material.
+For KLING KLANG KLONG, immersive sound begins when this condition becomes a design material.
 We compose how sound occupies space, how it guides attention, how it connects zones and how it gives presence to content, movement and architecture.

 Immersive sound describes the intentional use of sound's spatial behaviour.